tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 	        # What fields do we want to include in our form?
 	        # This way we don't need every field in the model present.
-	        # Some fields may allow NULL values, so we may not want to include them.
+	        # Some fields may allow NULL values; we may not want to include them.
 	        # Here, we are hiding the foreign key.
 	        # we can either exclude the category field from the form,
 	        exclude = ('category',)
-	        # or specify the fields to include (i.e. not include the category field)
+	        # or specify the fields to include (don't include the category field).
 	        #fields = ('title', 'url', 'views')

 We need to specify which fields are included on the form, via `fields`, or specify which fields are to be excluded, via `exclude`.